01 of 07

 You just need a little puff pastry and a few slices of fruit to make this breakfast.
 Once you've made a large batch you can just freeze them and re-toast them.
 The butteriness of the pastry and the easy to eat apple make for a quick and tasty breakfast.Continue to 7 of 7 below.

 Plain Waffles or Pancakes

-I like to make a big batch of waffles or pancakes and then freeze them.
-All I have to do is pop two in the toaster oven in the morning and I have a quick and easy breakfast that doesn't have any offensive odors!
+You can make a big batch of waffles or pancakes and then freeze them.
+All you will have to do is pop two in the toaster oven in the morning and I have a quick and easy breakfast that doesn't have any offensive odors.
 If you are feeling really ambitious, you can add a smear of peanut butter and a sprinkle of berries onto your waffle.
 This will help you get your protein and a small serving of fruit!
-It's hard to eat right in the early months, so try to fit in whatever nutrients you can!
+It's hard to eat right in the early months, so try to fit in whatever nutrients you can.